coffee2code/get-custom-field-values/DEVELOPER-DOCS.md

 ### `get_custom_field_values/can_author_use_shortcodes` _(filter)_

 The `get_custom_field_values/can_author_use_shortcodes` filter allows you to override whether a post author is able to use shortcodes.
-By default, the plugin's shortcode is not available for use by authors without the 'publish_posts' capability (such as those with the contributor role).
+By default, the plugin's shortcode is only available for use by authors with the ability to post scripts (aka the 'unfiltered_html' capability), such as those with the editor or administrator role (except on Multisite) or the super administrator role.
 The limitation exists to prevent potential disclosure of potentially private information stored in post meta in posts authored by other users.

 #### Arguments: